Anil00329/Credit-Card-Fraud-Detection/README.md

   - `Amount`: The transaction amount.
   - `Class`: The target variable, where `0` indicates a genuine transaction and `1` indicates a fraudulent one.

-The data is loaded from a CSV file, typically structured as follows:

 ## Installation

 To run this notebook, ensure you have the following Python libraries installed: